ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab5.md

 Similar to former labs, you will implement your analyzer as an LLVM pass, called `DivZeroPass`.

+**If you haven't completed the code, running the following command will result in a segmentation fault, which is OK.
+Complete the code and then run the test again.**

 Then you will use the `opt` command to run this pass on the optimized LLVM IR program as follows:

 ```sh